 Fluoride is a mineral that is present in the earth’s crust, so it is in all food and water in varying amounts.
 Commercially it comes in two forms, sodium fluoride, and calcium fluoride.
 During a fluoride treatment, one of our dentists at Sparkle Family Dentistry in Torrance, CA, will apply one of these types to teeth:

 After fluoride is applied, it stays on your teeth for one to four minutes.
 It doesn’t take long for it to get between teeth, in the cracks and crevices on top of the surface, and the gums.
-Our dentist in 90505 will give you flavor options to make the fluoride treatment taste better.
+Our dentist will give you flavor options to make the fluoride treatment taste better.
 Then, when the time is up, your dentist in Torrance will have you spit the excess fluoride out of your mouth.

 One reason to get rid of the excess fluoride is that it can make people nauseous if they swallow it.
 Fortunately, nausea should pass within 24 hours of swallowing fluoride.
 It needs to penetrate the enamel, so you shouldn’t drink, eat, or smoke for 30 minutes after you’ve had a fluoride treatment.